ladybug-podcast/ladybugpodcast/content/blog/episode/blogging-101.md

 And speaking of wins, Lindsey, you want to take this one?

 **Lindsey** [01:02:13]
 Sure.
 So something we were doing is we all have our wins.
 But the best part of building this podcast is hearing your thoughts on our podcast and just hearing from everybody here.
 So we decided that we wanted to have listener wins.
-So we have one listener win and this is from Juno: "I've submitted an application for my first hackathon!" which is super, super awesome.
+So we have one listener win and this is from Juneau: "I've submitted an application for my first hackathon!" which is super, super awesome.
 We love hearing these types of things.
-And congratulations, Juno!
+And congratulations, Juneau!

 **Emma** [01:02:40]
 Yeah Congrats!